ashermorgan/countdown-bot/README.md

 4. Send `!help` to the bot to get instructions for getting started

 ### Running with Docker
-Create the `.env` file and add settings:
+Create an `.env` file and add the following variables:

 ```
 BOT_TOKEN=...
 DB_PASSWORD=...
 ```

-Start docker containers:
+Start the docker containers:

 ```
 docker compose up